Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 If you have played a character, exited to the menu and tried to create a new character.
 This is expected behavior.

 If it is your first character after a clean install, then it could be caused by a mod which didn't install correctly.
-Rerunning the wabbajack installer choosing "overwrite install" will generally resolve these issues.
+Rerunning the Wabbajack installer choosing "overwrite install" will generally resolve these issues.

 ## Crashing while Playing your character